 We have all heard of the game white elephant — the holiday season group gift exchange game with a maximum limit on how much you can spend per gift ($5, $10, etc.).
 For green elephant, instead of a monetary limit, have a material limit: only play the game with gifts you can find lying around the house or crafty gifts you can make with existing materials.

 That boring old picture frame you have?
 Add some Mancala beads for a shimmery upgrade, and bring it as your gift to exchange.
 Green elephant is a great way to reuse some of that old junk you have lying around the house and reduce some of the holiday-season material excess that can drain your green spirit.

 6. Enjoy your own back yard

-To really save money, pack a tent… it’s only a one or two night stay!
+To really save money, pack a tent … it’s only a one or two-night stay!
 Use Google Maps to plan a route that is less than two hours away to save time and gas.
-Not only will you save cash, you will get to know your area a little better and help keep the little money you do spend closer to home.
+Not only will you save cash, but you will also get to know your area a little better and help keep the little money you do spend closer to home.

 7. Reuse your bags

 We all do it every once in awhile: forget our reusable grocery bags.
 But luckily we know how to reuse the plastic bags when they start to accumulate (doggie bag, trash liner, storage bag, you name it).
 Yet all that effort and attention on plastic grocery bags leads us to forget about other types of plastic bags: the freezer bag and the sandwich bag.

 Typically used for items like sandwiches or leftovers, these bags receive little wear and tear and can be washed, dried and reused again and again.
 Using what you already have is technically free, right?

 Let’s face it, some of the eco-cleaning products at the store are expensive.
 But since you still have to clean, try making some cleaning supplies yourself from stuff that’s already in your kitchen.